jacksingleton/security-tasks/tooling/secretManagement/secrets-source-control.md

 **Acceptance criteria:**

-* When a check-in is made to revision control system, then the tool should be run against the changes before they are pushed a remote repository.
+* When a check-in has been made to the revision control system, then the tool should be run against the changes to validate them before they can be pushed a remote repository.
+* When a check-in containing potentially sensitive information is identified, then the tool should stop the change from occurring and alert the user.